-Student: (Pause) "Just...it wouldn't...it wouldn't make sense to vibrate...They couldn't vibrate sideways."
+Student: (Pause) "Just...it wouldn't make sense to vibrate...They couldn't vibrate sideways."

 12. use the same terminology as experts with a very different meaning attached to it (both before and after the lecture).

 Example: Before the lecture a student wrote the answer to Q1 as, "The sound propagates as a wave (transverse)."